facebookresearch/DrQA/README.md

 }
 ```

+## DrQA Elsewhere

-## Connection with ParlAI
+### Connection with ParlAI
 This implementation of the DrQA Document Reader is closely related to the one found in [ParlAI](https://github.com/facebookresearch/ParlAI).
 Here, however, the work is extended to interact with the Document Retriever in the open-domain setting.
-It is also somewhat more efficient to train and achieves slightly better performance given that the ParlAI API restrictions are lifted (e.g. with respect to preprocessing, answer spans, etc).

-We plan to consolidate this model into the ParlAI interface as well, so that the reader can be interchangeably trained here or multitasked on many datasets with ParlAI.
+On the other hand, the implementation in ParlAI is more general, and follows the appropriate API to work in more QA/Dialog settings.

+### Web UI

+[Hamed Zaghaghi](https://github.com/zaghaghi/) has provided a wrapper for a [Web UI](https://github.com/zaghaghi/drqa-webui).

 ## License
 DrQA is BSD-licensed.
 We also provide an additional patent grant.